Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Proposed Target Search

 Following~\cite{Wang2013}, feature points are sampled with a uniform step $e_W$ and selected with a threshold based on the good-feature-to-track criterion~\cite{Shi1994}.
 Dense optical flow fields such as~\cite{Farneback2003} are then estimated to track the points.
 While~\cite{Wang2013} limits the length of trajectories to ensure that is short enough to avoid drifting, we want trajectories that are as long as possible to compute a motion correlation stably, as suggested in~\cite{Poleg2014}.
 Therefore, we instead set the minimum and maximum lengths to the trajectories, $[L\sub{\min}, L\sub{\max}]$, and continue tracking as long as the trajectories are shorter than $L\sub{\max}$ and the tail of each trajectory satisfies the good-feature-to-track criterion.
 Trajectories shorter than $L\sub{\min}$ are just unused for target candidates.
-More implementation details are given in Appendix~\ref{sec:implementation}.